Taiwan's GlobalWafers sees Nov groundbreaking for $5 bln Texas plant

 Last month, U.S. President Joe Biden signed into law the Chips and Science Act, which authorized about $52 billion in government subsidies for U.S. semiconductor production and research, and an investment tax credit for chip plants estimated to be worth $24 billion.

-Hsu said they had received proposals not just from the United States but other countries for building a factory and while government subsidies were an important factor it was not the only one.

 "We received government subsidy proposals from not only the United States but from other places as well.
 But our assessment looks at the overall score.
-The Chips act is a very important factor but it is not the only factor," she added.
+The Chips Act is a very important factor but it is not the only factor," Hsu said.

+"I think the U.S. market lacks silicon wafers.
+When we discuss carbon footprints, localization, and green solutions, I think there needs to be a local solution."

+GlobalWafer's investment will be the first silicon wafer facility to be built in the United States in more than two decades, according to the U.S. Commerce Department.

 Taiwan Semiconductor Manufacturing Co Ltd (TSMC) 2330.TW, a major Apple Inc AAPL.O supplier and the world's largest contract chipmaker, last year started construction of a semiconductor factory in Arizona on which it plans to spend $12 billion.